JayantSingh97/Jayant-Singh/README.md

 I have demonstrated expertise in full-stack development, microservices architecture, and agile methodologies.
 <br/><br/>
 I am proficient in technologies such as <b> Dot.net,Dot.net Core ,Angular,Vie.js,JavaScript (React/Node.js), and cloud platforms like AWS and Azure.</b>  My collaborative approach and commitment to code quality have made me a valuable asset in cross-functional teams.
-Throughout his career, I have demonstrated expertise in full-stack development, microservices architecture, and agile methodologies.
+Throughout my career, I have demonstrated expertise in full-stack development, microservices architecture, and agile methodologies.
 I am proficient in technologies such as <b> Dot.net,Dot.net Core ,Angular,Vie.js,JavaScript (React/Node.js),, and cloud platforms like AWS and Azure.
 My collaborative approach and commitment to code quality have made him a valuable asset in cross-functional teams.

 Currently working as a Specialist in Software Engineering, I continues to drive innovation and efficiency in software delivery.
 I am known for my analytical mindset, mentorship capabilities, and dedication to continuous learning.